Transportation FAQ

 • May I speak to a current family about their experience?

-Please contact Renita LiVolsi and Jeff Jackson to be put in touch with current program families.
+Please contact Renita LiVolsi to be put in touch with current program families.
 Please include your child’s grade so we can match you with a family with a similarly aged student.

 Burke's mission is to educate, encourage and empower girls.
 Our school combines academic excellence with an appreciation for childhood so that students thrive as learners, develop a strong sense of self, contribute to community, and fulfill their potential, now and throughout life.